8:30 AM - 9:00AM - Check-in

 Check out the State Fashion Revue Judges Guide for rubrics and more detailed information to guide you with your entries.

-Traditional, Box Challenge and Retro/Historical challenge entries must be sewn as part of the member’s Clothing & Textiles project (aka Sewing).
-There are no project requirements for the Consumer Science-Purchased category or the Make It Mine Challenge.
+Traditional, Box Challenge and Vintage challenge entries must be sewn as part of the member’s Clothing & Textiles project (aka Sewing).
+There are no project requirements for the Consumer Science-Purchased, $40 Limit category or the Cosplay Challenge.

 For all entries, the outfit must be produced and modeled by the individual member.